Creating a Market-driven Structure

 A core of smart engineers had founded a company based on solving a market need with a ingenious, simple and affordable product.
 Over 10 years the company grew rapidly.
 Engineering and customer service became hallmarks.
 Vigorously selling products and responding to every customer request were paramount.

 However, when I arrived as the new organizational and communication executive, I realized that the company had lost sight of what had made – and was needed to make – its business successful.
-My self-appointed assignment was to coax management to rethink and restructure the company to be truly market-driven and not customer-reactive.
+I set out to coax management to rethink and restructure the company to be truly market-driven and not customer-reactive.

 - Raising awareness that two legs of a successful business — doing the business (production and selling) and managing the business — may be strong, but the third leg — getting business (marketing) – was weak.